benemaXx/ramtokenswap/README.md

 After the contract is deployed, call the **setup** action with following parameters:

-- **ownername:** [enter the owner account] Sets the owner's account which will be allowed to change bid/ask prices for the contract, turn swap mode on/off or send additional UTX or UTXRAM tokens to the contract when needed.
+- **ownername:** [enter the owner account] Sets the owner's account which will be allowed to change bid/ask prices for the contract, turn swap mode on/off or send additional UTX or PVT tokens to the contract when needed.
 - **blockNewSwaps:** [enter 0 or 1] Turns swap mode on/off.
 If set to 1, the swaps will be temporarily halted/blocked.
-- **uxRAMask:** [enter ask price for UTXRAM in UTX]
+- **askPriceK:** [enter ask price for PVT in UTX * 1'000]
-- **uxRAMbid:** [enter bid price for UTXRAM in UTX]
+- **bidPriceK:** [enter bid price for PVT in UTX * 1'000]

 ##### CLEOS COMMAND: